 HUGE fan of this model.

 Hey, and if you do sign up with Zion it does mean a lot to me when you say you heard it recommended by Hilary at Pulling Curls.
-I love this model and I want to share it with everyone who is in search of affordable health insurance!
+I love this model and I want to share it with everyone who is in search of an affordable alternative health insurance!

 Liberty Healthshare Customer Service